 For an upscale experience that won’t break the bank, head for the Kimpton EPIC Hotel.

 From here, you can take a short walk to the bustling Bayside Marketplace, or for something posher, scope out the events at the Adrienne Arsht Center and the surrounding museums.

 The Phillip and Patricia Frost Museum of Science is a go-to, no matter how old you are.
 Garcia’s Seafood Grille & Fish on the Miami River is also a must-try.

 Take refuge at the nearby Bayfront Park when the city gets a little overwhelming; this huge Miami park also hosts fun outdoor events and musical performances.

-For more recommendations, check out our complete downtown Miami guide.
+Planning a trip to Miami?
+Start with out our complete downtown Miami guide.

 6. Brickell: A home for young professionals

 Fast becoming Miami’s hippest neighborhood, affluent millennials are coming to Brickell in droves, pulled in by the luxury shopping, trendy nightlife, world-class restaurants, and high-class developments.

 👉 To start your stay in Brickell right:

 - Book a room at the much raved about SLS Brickell.